Simplex path integral and simplex renormalization group for high-order interactions: Simplex renormalization group

-whose derivations are presented in Appendix \ref{ASec6}.
-Parameter $\nu$ is a specific constant.
+whose derivations are presented in Appendix \ref{ASec8}.
+The parameter $\nu$ is a specific constant.
 For a system with scale-invariance property on the $q$-order, the power-law form of the Laplacian eigenvalue spectrum holds and should be invariant under the transformation of the SRG.
 Therefore, we expect to see an approximately constant $\widetilde{X}^{\left(q\right)}$ in a certain interval of time scale (i.e., the infinite deceleration condition), accompanied by a fixed $\beta^{\left(q\right)}$ during renormalization.
-For a system without scale-invariance, the scaling relation vanishes.
+For a system without scale-invariance, the scaling relation does not hold true.

-To generalize our analysis to the non-ergodic case, we respectively derive $\widetilde{\tau}^{\left(q\right)}\left(i\right)$ and $\beta^{\left(q\right)}\left(i\right)$ for each cluster $C_{i}$ of $\mathbf{G}^{\left(q\right)}_{1}$ following Eqs. (\ref{EQ25}-\ref{EQ26}).
+To generalize our analysis to the non-ergodic case, we respectively derive $\widetilde{\tau}^{\left(q\right)}\left(i\right)$ and $\beta^{\left(q\right)}\left(i\right)$ for each cluster $C_{i}$ of $\mathbf{G}^{\left(q\right)}_{1}$ following Eqs. (\ref{EQ27}-\ref{EQ28}).
 These definitions enable us to obtain

 and